keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 end
 ```

 Why would you want this?
 You might want to be able to go to another room until a long job completes, and be notified when it is done.
 The `valkyries` method will launch a browser window pointed to Richard Wagner's "Ride of the Valkyries" starting at a lively point in the music.
 (The `open` command is Mac specific and could be replaced with `start` on Windows, a browser command name, etc.) If you like this sort of thing, you could download public domain audio files and use a command like player like `afplay` on Mac OS, or `mpg123` or `ogg123` on Linux.
-This is lighter weight, requires no network access, and will not leave an open browser window for you to close.
+This approach is lighter weight, requires no network access, and will not leave an open browser window for you to close.

-Defining methods in your loaded files enables you to effectively define a DSL for your command line use.

-Here is an example of how you might use this, assuming the above configuration is loaded from your ~/.rexerc file or
+Here is an example of how you might use this, assuming the above configuration is loaded from your `~/.rexerc` file or
 an explicitly loaded file:

 ```